ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 [![MemoryAccessPatterns.svg](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/MemoryAccessPatterns/plot/run-energy.svg?raw=true)](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/results/linux/x86_64/jdk-17/MemoryAccessPatterns/plot/run-energy.svg?raw=true)

-*This plot represents the mean energy consumption for each JVM during runtime execution after subtracting the baseline measurements, including the 90% confidence level error.*

 The pattern of memory accesses and the co-location or non-co-location of memory significantly influence energy consumption.
 In general, by performing work on co-located data in chunks and following predictable memory access patterns, our algorithms can achieve significant speed improvements and reduce the energy consumption.

 When we need to perform chunks of work on co-located data, arrays are widely recognized as cache-friendly due to their contiguous memory layout.
 Accessing array elements sequentially promotes good data locality, minimizing cache misses, enhancing cache utilization, and reducing energy consumption.